malicean/stitchfinder/README.md

 - [popular.txt] was obtained from [this repository file](https://github.com/dolph/dictionary/blob/c65f04b0b5b27a981f437b940cf62fe71320d5ec/popular.txt)
 and had no filtering applied (there aren't any symbols to filter).

-## Extrapolation
+## Expansion

-Extrapolation is a somewhat-complex feature of stitchfinder.
-It takes the given word and expands it into other valid words, then using these expanded words as their own given words.
+Expansion is a somewhat-complex feature of stitchfinder.
+It takes the given word and expands it into other, valid words, and then uses these expanded words as their own given words.

 For example, let `ia` be the given word. `ia` expands into: